mozilla/addon-sdk/doc/dev-guide-source/cfx-tool.md

 This accepts the same options as `cfx test`.

+### cfx testaddons ###

+This will run a number of test add-ons that are packaged with the SDK.

+This accepts the same options as `cfx test`.

 ### cfx testpkgs ###

 This will test all of the available CommonJS packages.
 Note that the number